SFromentarius/FEND-My-Reads-P7/README.md

 The "MyReads" app allows us to categorize books by reading status: "currently reading", "want to read" and "read".
 You can change categories and also get some new books thanks to the search page.

-## Want to see it?
+## Want to explore it?

-To see the project :
+To launch the project :

 * clone this repository
 * install all project dependencies with `npm install`